josmar-crwdstffng/angular/aio/content/guide/docs-style-guide.md

 You can embed the StackBlitz example within the guide page by adding the `embedded` attribute.

 For performance reasons, StackBlitz does not start right away.
-Instead, the `<live-example>` component renders an image.
+Instead, the `live-example` component renders an image.
-Clicking the image starts the process of launching the embedded StackBlitz within an `<iframe>`.
+Clicking the image starts the process of launching the embedded StackBlitz within an `iframe` element.

-The following is an embedded `<live-example>` for this guide:
+The following is an embedded `live-example` element for this guide:

 <code-example format="html" language="html">